hehe0932/WeChatDemo/Pods/Target Support Files/Pods-xiaoweixin/Pods-xiaoweixin-acknowledgements.markdown

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## RongCloudIM

+Copyright 2014 Rong Cloud

 ## SDWebImage

-Copyright (c) 2016 Olivier Poitrey rs@dailymotion.com
+Copyright (c) 2009-2017 Olivier Poitrey rs@dailymotion.com

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal